Porsche 996 Carrera 4 2003

 The original number plate to go back on the car is LR52LRO – I’ll be removing my cherished plate.
 I have the original owners handbook pack along with two keys.
 I also have a smart leather folder containing every invoice, old MOT etc for the car.
 The V5 shows it has had 6 owners and technically this is correct BUT there is a story here: I was persuaded to sell the car to a friend late last year.
 I instantly regretted this and bought the car back after just a couple of weeks.
 I think he used the car just once or twice.
 It was a daft episode and unfortunately resulted in two more owners on the V5, my friend who bought the car and then me again.
 I’m happy to share the whole story to anyone seriously interested in the car but there’s nothing untoward there.

-I have had nagging desire to own another particular performance car and can’t do this unless I sell the Porsche.
+I have had a nagging desire to own another particular performance car and can’t do this unless I sell the Porsche.
 I’m not desperate to do so though and if I can’t find the right buyer at the right price, I’m happy to keep the 996 and to continue to enjoy it.
 I’m looking for offers around £16000 and the car will come with a new service and new MOT.
 I’m happy to answer any questions so please feel free to ask.
 I’m near Berwick upon Tweed in Northumberland and can collect any prospective buyer from the train station.

 NOW SOLD